alessandro-crescenzi/A-deep-approach-for-an-adaptive-cruise-control-system/README.md

+# A deep approach for an adaptive cruise control system

 You can follow these command to execute the complete network on an offline video (you can choose one of ours videos from the `./videos` folder):

 - If you want to evaluate high_quality videos you must specify `--resolution=high_quality`